HyHyZhaLee/Thesis_Proposal/MQTT_Listener/README.md

 ## Initialize a git repository in a new or existing directory
 - git init
-- heroku git:remote -a mqtt-listener-air-monitoring
+- heroku git:remote -a mqtt-listener-air-monitoringv2

 ## Deploy your applicationCommit your code to the repository and deploy it to Heroku using Git.
 - git add .